Archdiocese of Newark: 1900 to 1937

 In 1901, Monsignor John J. O'Connor of Newark was appointed the fourth bishop of Newark by Pope Leo XIII.
 During his tenure, the Catholic population of the diocese more than doubled, standing at over 683,000 by the time of his death.
 He increased the number of churches from 114 to 273, the number of priests from 265 to 712, and the number of Catholic school students from 35,330 to 82,462.
 O'Connor also established over 45 missions and chapels.
 He continued to oversee the construction of the Cathedral of the Sacred Heart.
 In 1903, O'Connor condemned the oath of the International Typographical Union and forbade Catholics from taking it, saying, "A man owes his allegiance first to God.

+St. Clare's Hospital opened in Denville in 1918.
+Today it is Saint Clare’s Denville Hospital.
 In 1926, fear of automobile crashes prompted O'Connor to prohibit diocesan priests from owning or driving motor vehicles, except in rural parishes.
 O'Connor died in 1927.

 The next bishop of Newark was Bishop Thomas Walsh from the Diocese of Trenton, appointed by Pope Pius XI in 1928.
 The following year, Walsh established the Newark Mount Carmel Guild to help those on public assistance.
 In 1930, the guild set up a soup kitchen in the basement of St. Patrick's Pro-Cathedral.
 In 1930, Walsh acquired the "Tower Hill", the estate of Louis C. Gillespie, founder of L.C.
 Gillespie & Sons.
 He invited the Religious Teachers Filippini to move to the diocese.
 The sisters relocated their motherhouse to Morristown and named it Villa Walsh.
 They opened a girls school, Villa Walsh Academy.
 In 1931, Walsh opened a new chancery building in Newark and in 1933 established Saint Gertrude Cemetery in Colonia.
 Walsh raised $2 million in 25 days to build Immaculate Conception Seminary in 1936, and encouraged Seton Hall Preparatory School and Seton Hall College to seek state accreditation.